 In the 1900s the area surrounding Siddick Ponds, which had once been empty, was now providing jobs for over 5,000 people and the sites, including Workington Port, continued to grow up to and during the First World War.
 The site became even busier in the early 1930s when it and the surrounding area was purchased by English Industrial Estates who in 1937 built a 150,000 sq ft textile mill on the site now occupied by Dunmail Park.
 The mill, colliery and steel works continued to produce goods until the works closed along with the railway sidings used by the works.

 The new millennium brought further additions to Dunmail Park with the opening of an independent six screen multiplex cinema, four new units, restaurant and a new car show room for the site.
-The latest addition was the opening of an Asda store in October 2010, followed by Subway and more recently Costa.
+Asda arrived at the centre in October 2010, followed by Subway and more recently Costa.